How Much Value Does Crown Molding Add to Your Home, or Does It Just Add a Certain Elegance?

 In Tampa, Florida, top real estate agent Christina Griffin does not see a big demand for crown molding from her clients.
 Aside from the occasional buyer who chooses crown molding as an add-on option in a new-construction property, the detail has never been the tipping point on a sale or valuation.

-“I’ve done thousands of BPOs and when we adjust values and put houses right next to each other and an appraiser goes in, there isn’t much of an adjustment for crown molding,” says Griffin.
+“I’ve done thousands of [broker price opinion] BPOs, and when we adjust values and put houses right next to each other and an appraiser goes in, there isn’t much of an adjustment for crown molding,” says Griffin.
 “A fresh coat of paint would add more value than crown molding, in my opinion.”

 Is crown molding worth installing?

-While no one likes an answer of, “It depends!”, the reality is that crown molding tends to be a personal preference.
-Some folks love it; some don’t even notice the added grandeur.
+While no one likes to hear, “It depends!”, crown molding tends to be a matter of personal preference.
+Some love it, and some don’t even notice the added grandeur.

 “I think it goes to style,” says Pat Tasker, a top agent based in Milwaukee, Wisconsin.
 “I think it’s usually an indication of higher-quality build and more attention to detail.”